memgraph/memgraph/tests/mgbench/how_to_use_mgbench.md

 # How to use mgBench

 Running your workloads that includes custom queries and dataset is the best way to evaluate system performance on your use-case.
-Each workload has special requirements that are imposed from the queries or dataset side.
-An basic difference would be a workload that needs to write a lot or it is just executing read queries from database.
+Each workload has special requirements that are imposed from use-case.
+This can be related to write, analytical or read heavy workload.
+Since your use-case queries and dataset will be used in the production, it is best to use those.
 We worked on cleaning MgBench architecture so it is easier for users to add theirs custom workloads and queries to evaluate performance on supported systems.

 ## How to add your custom workload

-If you want to run your custom workload on Memgraph na Neo4j, you can start by writing a simple Python class.
+If you want to run your custom workload on supported systems (Currently, Memgraph na Neo4j), you can start by writing a simple Python class.
+The idea is to specify a simple Python class that contains your dataset generation queries, index generation queries and queries used for running a benchmark.

-Here are 4 steps you need to do to specify your workload:
+Here are 5 steps you need to do to specify your **workload**:

 1. [Inherit the workload class](#1-inherit-the-workload-class)
 2. [Define a workload name](#2-define-the-workload-name)